henry2004y/vdfpy/README.md

 ## Usage

+We currently support extracting data from simulation (Vlasiator, FLEKS) and satellite observation (pyspedas).
-Please refer to the [documentation](https://henry2004y.github.io/vdfpy/).
+Please refer to the [documentation](https://henry2004y.github.io/vdfpy/) for more details.

 ## License